ingararntzen/timingdocs/docs/source/dataset.rst

     value with cues.

     Similarly, cue intervals may also take the value ``undefined``.
-    Lacking an interval, they become invisible to the **lookup** operation, yet still accessible through ``Map`` operations **has, get, keys, values, entries**.
-Otherwise, if cue interval is defined, it must be instances of the ``Interval`` class.
+    Without an interval cues become invisible to the **lookup** operation, yet still accessible through ``Map`` operations **has, get, keys, values, entries**.
+Otherwise, if cue interval is defined, it must be an instance of the ``Interval`` class.

 ..  note::

     If a cue interval is derived from timestamps which are also part of cue data, interval update (type B) is still possible, but likely not advisable, as it introduces inconsistencies between time values in cue interval and cue data.
-Though not criticial for the integrity of the axis, it might be confusing for users, as timeline playback would not match timestamps values in cue data.
+Though not criticial for the integrity of the *Dataset*, it might be confusing for users, as timeline playback would not match timestamps values in cue data.

     Rule of thumb: